vbprojects/miniprojects/README.md

 # miniprojects
 A collection of personal miniprojects, feel free to contribute.

+## adjusted sigmoid optimization

+Hard to explain, might right an article about it.
+It's what I refer too as surrogate objective.

+### TODO

+- More experiments

+## Hyper Ellipsoid Classifier

+Train ellipsoid classifier, I think it might make sense in latent space of a model.
+Also, good at finding clusters at least for moons data set.

+### TODO

+- Implement in higher dimensions
+- classifier can currently only make positive predictions, probably because I haven't made radius an optimizable parameter.
+- Try with different objective functions, ie. surrogate.

 ## ForwardForward

 Implementation of Forward Forward algorithm described in https://www.cs.toronto.edu/~hinton/FFA13.pdf

 ### TODO

-- Figure out more accurate representation of algorithm, unsure if the program is actually implementing it despite promising preliminary results.
+- ~~Figure out more accurate representation of algorithm, unsure if the program is actually implementing it despite promising preliminary results.~~

+Implemented, need negative images to go further

 ## InterestingDistributions